pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/55_async_command.md

 ### Via message `async.complete.id`

-Another option to complete an async task is by sending a message to the queue `pipeforce_async_response` via the default exchange `pipeforce.default.topic` with a routing key of this format:
+Another option to complete an async task is by sending a message to the PIPEFORCE default exchange `pipeforce.default.topic` with a routing key of this format:

 ```
 async.complete.<CORRELATION_ID>